 Obtaining a Marriage License

 A marriage license may only be obtained from the Town Clerk of the Town where the ceremony will take place.
-There is no waiting period between applying for and receiving your license.
-There also is no longer a waiting period between when you receive your license and the day you get married, nor blood tests required.
+There is no waiting period between applying for and receiving your license, nor blood tests required.
+While appointments are not required in the Barkhamsted Town Clerk's office, it is highly recommended that you call ahead to be sure that the Registrar or Assistant Registrar of Vital Statistics will be available at the time you plan to arrive.

 If you are getting married in Barkhamsted, both parties must appear in person in the Town Clerk’s office to sign the license and present a valid photo ID.
-Please plan to arrive 30 minutes prior to closing in order to process the Marriage License.
-The fee for the license is $30.
-A certified copy of your license is required by the Social Security Department and the DMV in order to make a name change, so an additional certified copy may be ordered at a cost of $20 and can be mailed or picked up in person once the original certificate is returned to the town clerk’s office.
-We accept cash or checks only.
+Approximately 30 minutes is needed for processing the license, so be sure to arrive within that time period before the office closes (unless other arrangements have been made).
+The fee for the license is $50.
+A certified copy of your license will be required by the Social Security Department and the DMV in order to make a name change, so a certified copy may be ordered at a cost of $20 and can be mailed or picked up in person once the original certificate is returned to the town clerk’s office by the officiator.
+We accept cash, checks, or debit/credit cards (3% fee added).

 - Your place of birth (state or country only);